robofinch/generic-container/README.md

 ## Testing and Build Dependencies

-Currently, there are no strictly necesary dependencies that aren't part of normal Rust toolchains.
-However, to use the `Justfile`, both `just` and `cargo-hack` are necessary.
+Currently, there are no strictly necesary dependencies that aren't part of normal Rust toolchains, though Rust 1.87 or above is needed to build.
+To use the `Justfile`, both `just` and `cargo-hack` are necessary.

 ### Testing / Linting

-Before pushing a commit, run `just clippy-all` and `just test-all --no-cache`, which run checks on supported combinations of features and several architectures.
+Before pushing a commit, run `just clippy-all --no-cache` and `just test-all --no-cache`, which run checks on supported combinations of features and several architectures.
+Initially, `just add-targets` may need to be run.
+Occasionally, `just find-possible-missing-commas` should be run and looked through.

 ## License